Robert-kiyosaki/Codeacademy/dictionaries.md

 As of Python version 3.7, dictionaries are ordered.
 In Python 3.6 and earlier, dictionaries are unordered.

 Dictionaries are written with curly brackets, and have keys and values:

+# There is a spell error in this

 ExampleGet your own Python Server
 Create and print a dictionary: